ontio/ontology-smartcontract/smart-contract-tutorial/Smart_Contract_Invocation.md

 ## 3. Get the transaction result

-In the previous step, we sent the transaction to the blockchain via the restful interface.
+In the previous step, we sent the transaction to the blockchain via the RESTful interface.
 The results returned are as follows:

 ````
 {